lordmathis/llamactl/docs/getting-started/quick-start.md

 # Quick Start

-This guide will help you get LlamaCtl up and running in just a few minutes.
+This guide will help you get Llamactl up and running in just a few minutes.

-## Step 1: Start LlamaCtl
+## Step 1: Start Llamactl

-Start the LlamaCtl server:
+Start the Llamactl server:

 ```bash
 llamactl
 ```

-By default, LlamaCtl will start on `http://localhost:8080`.
+By default, Llamactl will start on `http://localhost:8080`.

 ## Step 2: Access the Web UI